There are the obvious things I miss from the BC (before children) years but I can live without

 I used to love visiting hotels too, a chance to relax and unwind.
-Now it’s sitting silently, sipping wine in the dark at 7pm so the children can get to sleep.
+Now it’s sitting silently, sipping wine from a plastic cup in the dark at 7pm so the children can get to sleep.

 I’ve always been one for a large handbag (you never know what you may acquire as the day goes on) but it generally contained the basics; purse, phone, keys, lip balm, eyeliner and a kite.

 Now my handbag has been replaced by a messenger bag and the contents are substantial.

 At this precise moment my bag contains; purse, phone, keys, kite, reins, a nappy, nappy sacks, wet wipes, antibacterial gel, 2 wooly hats, 1 pair of socks, 2 pairs of gloves, some pebbles, some sand, a penny, a ticket, a Mickey Mouse hair slide, some pencils, the best drawing ever, tissues (clean and used) a small hippo, a tiny pony purse, a gel pen that doesn’t work(but I’m not allowed to throw away), a shopping bag and 2 notepads.